conorluddy/DevTrail/README.md

 Save it as logger.sh in a directory of your choice.

-Make it executable: chmod +x logging.sh
+Make it executable: chmod +x logger.sh

 Set up an alias in your .bashrc or .zshrc: